The Origin and History of Chapati & Roti

 With a rise in experimental cooking, this small flatbread, and a powerful filling up tool, has quickly become a side dish phenomenon.

-It’s popular because it is easy and simple to make.
-Not only that, but, today Roti can be brought ready made in most Asian food stores and supermarkets.
-Frozen or unfrozen, ready cooked wholemeal Chapatis are available in 8-12 packs.
-Brands such as Nishaan, Shana and Ashoka, even produce microwaveable Roti.
+Not only that, but, today roti can be brought ready made in most Asian food stores and supermarkets.
+Frozen or unfrozen, ready-cooked wholemeal Chapatis are available in 8-12 packs.

-Yet, traditional Chapatis were famous for having no flavour.
+Yet, traditional chapatis were famous for having no flavour.

-So, whatever dish it’s paired with, it won’t have its original flavour silenced by the Chapati.
 It can be eaten with sweet and savoury food, making it an extremely versatile side dish staple.

 There are hundreds of recipes online, adopted from different cultures and modernised.
 Roti has evolved from being plain and boring to being an exciting side dish.